Stride-Labs/stride/dockernet/README.md

 ## Dockernet
 ### Adding a new host zone
-* Create a new dockerfile at the root level (`Dockerfile.{new-host-zone}`).
+* Create a new dockerfile to `dockernet/dockerfiles` (named `Dockerfile.{new-host-zone}`).
 Use one of the other host zone's dockerfile's as a starting port to provide the certain boilerplate such as the package installs, adding user, exposing ports, etc.
 * Add the repo as a submodule
 ```
 git submodule add {repo-url} deps/{new-host-zone}